-ACNE: Honey is a great option for people with acne because it is antibacterial and opens the pores to allow for clarifying.
+Acne: Honey is a great option for people with acne because it is antibacterial and opens the pores to allow for clarifying of the skin.

-WRINKLES: Honey is also a great choice for people with wrinkled skin or skin that needs brightened.
-This is due to its antioxidant, moisturizing and smoothing properties.
+Wrinkles: Honey is also a great choice for people with wrinkled skin or skin that needs

 Almond Oil & Rose Water

-Mx together and gently massage underneath your eyes.
+Mix together gently massage underneath your eyes.
 Leave on overnight.

-The Stressed Out: The aroma of rose water is a mood booster that is great for anytime you’re feeling stressed out or overwhelmed.
-Maybe that’s why I’m semi addicted…
+Stressed Out: The aroma of rose water is a mood booster that is great for

 Almond Oil & Aloe